 The image of Harold Lloyd clinging desperately from the hands of a skyscraper clock during Safety Last!
 (1923) is one of the great icons of film history.
 The recent multiple Oscar-winning movie Hugo (2011) pays tribute to Safety Last!; first by including a clip of Harold’s film within the movie, and again when the young hero Hugo Cabret finds himself hanging from the hands of a clock at the train station where he lives.
 Even the poster artwork for Hugo mirrors Lloyd’s earlier film.

-Filled with maps, aerial views, and vintage photographs, my book Silent Visions devotes 47 pages detailing how Lloyd filmed Safety Last!, and his other stunt-climbing comedies (Ask Father (1919), Look Out Below (1919), High and Dizzy (1919), Never Weaken (1921), and Feet First (1930)) within the downtown Los Angeles Historic Core, while highlighting the burgeoning Los Angeles skyline appearing in the background of these films.
+With maps, aerial views, and vintage photographs, my book Silent Visions devotes a full chapter to the burgeoning Los Angeles skyline appearing in Safety Last! and Lloyd’s other stunt-climbing comedies filmed within the downtown Historic Core.
 The following slides provide a brief overview, and may be downloaded further below as a 14 MB PowerPoint presentation.

 Here is the link to download the PowerPoint.
 Most of the slides are animated, so wait a moment each time before clicking the “next” button.